 Consistently with results for strength centrality, eigenvector centrality was significantly lower in the summer season and was correlated with age, increasing until around 8-9 years and then decreasing when animals became older (table 5, figure 2).
 Eigenvector centrality was also negatively correlated with the occurrence of death in the months following the observations.
 ID was retained as a random factor in the selected model (ΔAIC between the selected model with and without ID as random factor was 13.5).
-The coefficients of determinations of the selected model were: R2m=0.12, R2c=0.55.
+The coefficients of determination of the selected model were: R2m=0.12, R2c=0.55.

 Table 5.
 Output of the permuted GLMM performed to explain the variance of eigenvector centrality.
 Perm p-value represents the permuted p values obtained after 10 000 permutations in ANTs.
 Model specification: eigenvector ~ age + age2 + season + season preceding death + (1|year) + (1|ID), family= binomial.